The Logos: The Meletic Testament (Chapter 28 The Beginning Of Life)

 120. Energy is not wild or random—it is the pulse of intention, the heartbeat of meaning vibrating through space that manifests through the Logos.

-121. The beginning is not to be understood as a mere event—it is the ongoing transition from undifferentiated potentiality into structured presence.
+121. The beginning was not to be understood as a mere event—it was the ongoing transition from undifferentiated potentiality into structured presence of actuality.

-122. It does not reside in the past, nor in myth—it is the continuous unfolding of To Ena into measurable form.
+122. It did not reside in the past, nor in myth—it was the continuous unfolding of To Ena into measurable form.

 123. Every moment is a reiteration of that emergence, a reconfiguration of the same underlying condition.